sjyk/dse-notes/0-data/0-what-is.md

    - Atomic values.
 Each cell (a row, column pair) is generally considered to be an atomic value---i.e., it is not readily divisible--such as, an integer, a date, a string.
    - NULL values.
 Missing or uncertain data can only be conveyed with a NULL/empty cell.

+For, example a table of two columns A and B is:
 | A  | B |
 |----|---|
 | -1 | 1 |